+Thesis Statement

-Thesis Statement Topic Sentence Paragraph #1: A job interview can often make or break your chances of getting The way you dress can have a big impact on an your dream job.
-There are several interview panel's first impressions of you. things that you can do in an interview to increase the possibility of your success such as dressing properly, Topic Sentence Paragraph #2: An interview is an opportunity for potential answering interview questions employers to get to know you better, so it is thoroughly, important that you answer each question as completely as possible. and asking good questions at the end of the interview.
-Topic Sentence Paragraph #2: An interview is an opportunity for potential employers to get to know you better, so it is important that you answer each question as completely as possible.
+A job interview can often make or break your chances of getting your dream job.
+There are several things that you can do in an interview to increase the possibility of your success such as dressing properly, answering interview questions thoroughly, and asking good questions at the end of the interview.

+Topic Sentence Paragraph #1: